Smart (marque): China

 Smart was shown in April 2008, at the Beijing Auto Show.

 The Smart Fortwo started the pre-sales in October 2008 and the Smart vending machine road show in 12 cities from October 2008 to February 2009.

-Smart is available in Hong Kong through an authorized dealer, Zung Fu Motors.
+Smart is available in Hong Kong through an authorised dealer, Zung Fu Motors.

 Indonesia

 Since 29 November 2010, the Smart Fortwo has been available in Indonesia with PT.
-Mercedes-Benz Indonesia (MBI) as the authorized dealer.
+Mercedes-Benz Indonesia (MBI) as the authorised dealer.
 MBI originally offered three models: Pure Coupe, Passion Coupe, and Passion Cabriolet, for sale in Jakarta and Bali.
 Indonesia is also the first country in Southeast Asia to have the Smart Electric Drive, which has been lent to the Government of DKI Jakarta for a one-year period and can be extended for further indefinite period by a signed agreement between PT.
 Mercedes-Benz Indonesia, PT.
 Siemens Indonesia, and the Government of DKI Jakarta.
 The Smart ED will then serve as a pilot project to prove the effectivity of zero-emission car usage that can utilize alternative sources of energy.
+Smart is coming back in Indonesia after the MOU signing with Inchcape at the GIIAS 2024 and bringing Smart #3 Premium and Brabus.